-International Co-Director of Africa Area
+International Director, Africa Area

 For most people, "elephants" isn't the answer they would give to the question, "what are your significant operating challenges?"
 But Andrew Kinzer is not most people.
-And his work, co-directing Eden in his homeland of Kenya and across Africa in some of the world's most remote and unstable places, is inspiring and transformational.
+And his work, directing Eden in his homeland of Kenya and across Africa in some of the world's most remote and unstable places, is inspiring and transformational.

 Andrew works with the local community to creatively solve unexpected challenges.
 This is seen when a herd of elephants came in the night to eat the cement off the posts of a brand new nursery fence protecting over a million seedlings.
 How'd they deter the elephants?
 A big moat, planting elephant-repelling chili peppers, and a nightly bonfire.
 Creative solutions are at the heart of our growth, scaling up in each new nation with its own new challenges while always putting people first.